FEMA LOMA/LOMR in Fayetteville, NC

 Initial Site Assessment

-We visit your Fayetteville property to review existing flood maps and assess its specific location and elevation characteristics.
-This helps us determine the feasibility of a LOMA/LOMR application.
+We visit your Fayetteville property to evaluate its location relative to current FEMA flood maps and assess the feasibility of a LOMA/LOMR application.
+This includes a preliminary review of existing surveys or construction plans.

 2

-Our surveyors conduct a precise elevation survey, measuring the lowest adjacent grade and the lowest floor elevation of your structure.
-We use this data to create an Elevation Certificate.
+Our surveyors perform a detailed elevation survey to accurately determine the ground, lowest adjacent grade, and finished floor elevations of your structure.
+This data is compiled into an official FEMA Elevation Certificate.

 3